lorandkis/Bopr-Dice/README.md

 ## Live

-You can see the Bóper Dice application hosted live [here](https://www.boprdice.com).
+You can see the Bópr Dice application hosted live [here](https://www.boprdice.com).

 ## Screenshots